blepsch57/PiInTheSky/README.md

 Finish making the actual crossbow

 12/1
 Begin testing code

 12/8
 Continue testing code

 12/15
 Finish code

 12/22
 break

 12/29
 break

 1/7
-Extra week to catch up on things we didn’t expect
+Extra wee  k to catch up on things we didn’t expect

 1/14
 Extra week to catch up on things we didn’t expect

 1/21
 finished

 Code
 Our code will accomplish these things:
 Determine velocity using a Riemann sum of the acceleration data Make a noise when it thinks it’s at the apex of the flight

 Goal:
 Throw a pi into the air and have it detect when it’s at the apex of its flight

 Ideas:
 Use a crossbow to throw the pi up
 This also means we need an aerodynamic shell or something around the pi

 Resources:
 Crossbow
 Wood
-Leaf spring from car suspension (we will attempt to get one from a local junkyard) Exercise resistance band (only as backup in case we can’t get a leaf spring screws/nails
+Exercise resistance band
+screws/nails
 CNC (maybe, for trigger mechanism)
 Pi
-Pi capsule
+Pi capsule (3d printed)
 3d printer
 Screws/nuts
 Laser cutter/acrylic
 Accelerometer
 battery
 Breadboard
 Wires
 Tape
 LED

 Prototyping stuff:
 CAD Design for raspberry pi shell:

 The holes on the back are for indicator LEDs, a button to change stages, and a power switch.
 We later modified the printed part by using a saw to cut a hole into the side so that we could plug the pi into the computer without having to take it out of the shell.